 Therefore, waiting too long to proceed with your claim can prevent your family from receiving compensation to cover funeral and burial expenses.
 A wrongful death claim may also compensate your family to cover a loved one’s:

 - Lost earnings or wages

 - Lost love and support

-We understand that money cannot bring back a loved one after a fatal accident.
+At Berry Law, we understand that money cannot bring back a loved one after a fatal accident.
 However, it can reduce the financial burden on your family and hold the at-fault party responsible for their actions.
 Therefore, we’re standing by to help with your claim now.

 Who Has to File a Wrongful Death Claim in Iowa?